ALTRINCHAM FC YOUTH (1) 3

 First-team Stockport manager Jim Gannon now joined Alan Lord in the County technical area and he was soon giving instructions to the County players, all of whom were seemingly known to him on first-name terms.

 As in the first half, Alty were unable to convert an excellent chance in the opening minute.
-This time it was Palmer's chance but his shot hit the side netting (46 mins).
+This time it was Palma's chance but his shot hit the side netting (46 mins).

 Rain was now falling steadily and Alty threatened again seven minutes into the half.
 Henry turned impressively to get himself free to advance on goal but his subsequent touch was too heavy and the keeper got to the ball first.